Khloe Kardashian Explodes Out Of Corset To Recreate Anna Nicole Smith, Resemblance Is Trippy

 Khloe did appear to take the time to reply to some of her fans, leaving them sweet notes and emoji.

-Given that some of Khloe’s recent social media updates have been slammed – fans seem to think the star has had a nose job – this update seems to have seen the star safe.
+Given that some of Khloe’s recent social media updates have been slammed – fans seem to think the star has had a nose job – this update garnered more positive reactions.

 Khloe has had a rough time since becoming a mother to True – the star’s daughter was born in April of last year.
 With a baby daddy who was caught cheating twice, the star has had to reevaluate her family situation.
 As fans are likely aware, ex-boyfriend Tristan Thompson was caught cheating just days before Khloe gave birth.
 Khloe took her man back, but a cheating scandal with model Jordyn Woods this year seemed to be the last straw.
 February marked the beginning of Khloe’s status as a single mother.